mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

     * If a reviewer requests changes, your pull request will disappear from their queue of reviews.
     * Once you've addressed the concerns, assign them as a reviewer again to put your pull request back in their queue.
 9. Merge the pull request.
+    * Do not merge until the reviewing product manager has approved the changes and removed the `1: PM Review` label.
-    * Only merge once all concerns have been addressed, any reviewing product manager has approved the changes, any reviewing QA tester has approved the changes, and at least two core committers have approved.
+    * Do not merge until the reviewing QA tester has approved the changes and removed the `2: QA Review` label.
+    * Do not merge until at least two core committers have approved and all concerns have been addressed.
-    * Remove the `1: PM Review`, `2: Dev Revew` and `QA Review` labels and assign the `3: Reviews Complete` label.
+    * Remove any remaining `2: Dev Review` label and assign the `3: Reviews Complete` label.
     * Merge your pull request and delete the branch if not from a fork.
     * Note that the last core committer to approve your changes may do this on your behalf.
     * If your pull request depends on other pull requests, consider assigning the `Do Not Merge/Awaiting PR` label.